Happily Ever After - Achieving a Fairy Tale Month-End Close

 Core Guiding Principles for the Month-End Close

 A strong month-end close differs for each accounting team.
-However, the following central themes are shared among teams that close the books confidently and consistently, month after month:
+While there is no textbook cookie-cutter process that we must all follow, there are some central themes that are shared among teams that close the books confidently and consistently, month after month.
+These themes are:

 Accuracy.
 There are rarely material errors once the books are finalized.